heitzmann/gdspy/docs/gettingstarted.rst

    :align: center

-The flexibility offered by custom corner functions allows the creation, for example, of automatically bending paths:
+The corner type 'circular bend' (together with the `bend_radius` argument) can be used to automatically curve the path.
+This feature is used in :ref:`Example: Integrated Photonics`.

 .. literalinclude:: makeimages.py
    :language: python